 Having flown to Florida over a dozen times, I’ve had plenty of chances to explore budget-friendly flight options without compromising quality.
-For this analysis, I delved deep—evaluating over 100 routes from 25 major U.S. airports to uncover the best options.
+For this analysis, I dug deep into the data…checking over 100 routes from 25 major U.S. airports to uncover the best options.

-#1 tip to find the cheapest airlines to Florida
+#1 tip to find cheap flights to Florida

-Finding the cheapest flights to Florida can be overwhelming, but using the right tools makes a huge difference.
+Finding cheap airfare to Florida can be overwhelming, but using the right tools makes a huge difference.
 One of the most reliable?
 Scott’s Cheap Flights, now called Going.
-Setting up a free account is simple—just enter your home airport and destination, and you’ll receive email alerts on low fares.
+Setting up a free account is simple…just enter your home airport and destination, and you’ll receive email alerts on low fares.
 These deals are often rare finds, from unsold seats to airline errors, letting you benefit from the lowest prices.

 For frequent travelers, Going’s premium version ($49/year) offers even more deals, arriving more frequently to increase your chances of scoring a steal.
-As a reader bonus, you can use code JON20 to save 20% on a premium subscription, making it even easier to find unbeatable deals to Florida and beyond.
+And for business class deals, you’ll want to check out Going Elite, which saves me $700 per flight on average.
+For a limited time only, you can use discount code JON25 to save 25% on the premium and elite subscriptions, making it even easier to find unbeatable deals to Florida and beyond.

 Cheapest Airlines to Florida from Anywhere in the U.S.